Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-1.1/build-2.typ

 ]

 == Delegation
-- inventory (collecting materials from the manifest to improve on the wings): Ishika and Rory
+- inventory (collecting materials from the manifest to improve the kicker): Ishika and Rory
 - Manufacture (Cutting pieces to size, cleaning sharp edges, slip gears): Eric and Ajibola
 - Create the new flex wheel kicker arm - Makhi
 - Rubber band and tune the banding of the rubber bands - Makhi